acfinspace/Spacelibraryoftales/docs/authors/miscauthors/athousandsleepers.md

 > Original post: [https://barbarisblog.blogspot.com/2015/11/a-thousand-and-one-sleepers-eve-pod-and.html](https://barbarisblog.blogspot.com/2015/11/a-thousand-and-one-sleepers-eve-pod-and.html)

-> I'ts been a long time since I've written much of anything, but I saw an opportunity here and decided to take it.
+> Author’s Note: It's been a long time since I've written much of anything, but I saw an opportunity here and decided to take it.
 I've never put any of my works out there for the public, so this is a first for me.
 I'd like to thank Eluwien for all the support, proofing and reviewing.
 It's a big deal to me to actually put this out there.
 Corpies, you're the best!
 If I win, let's party in some suicide frigs!
 Let's get on with it.
 Enjoy.

 > Entry for the YC117 Pod and Planet Fiction Contest in the Eight Thousand Suns in New Eden category.